Scans & Permissions Requests

 Imaging Fees

-‘Items’ are determined by unique call number.
-Manuscripts and archival materials are designated as items at the box level.
+Items are determined by unique call numbers.
+Manuscripts and archival materials are designated as items at the box/volume level.

 Delivery